Quality Assurance Manager, IT Salary

 Popular Skills for Quality Assurance Manager, IT

-Survey takers who work as IT Quality Assurance Managers report a focused set of job skills.
-Most notably, skills in Project Management, Test Automation, Quality Assurance / Quality Control, and Software Test are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Software Test.
-Those educated in Quality Assurance / Quality Control tend to be well versed in Project Management and Test Automation.
+Typical IT Quality Assurance Managers report a focused set of job skills.
+Most notably, skills in Project Management, Quality Assurance / Quality Control, Test Automation, and Software Test are correlated to pay that is above average, with boosts between 3 percent and 9 percent.
+At the other end of the pay range are skills like Software Test.
+Those familiar with Quality Assurance / Quality Control also tend to know Project Management and Test Automation.

 Pay by Experience Level for Quality Assurance Manager, IT